Tahsin2020/Ticketing-Website/README.md

 # Ticketing-Website
-Demo Project for display to stakeholders.
+Demo Project for display to stakeholders and fellow co-workers/colleagues.

 You have to change the settings and put your own database here to make it work.
 It displays tickets, goals, etc.